mathiasertl/django-ca/docs/source/update.rst

 .. _update_121-docker-compose:

-docker-compose
+docker compose
 ==============

 In the configuration of 1.20.0 and earlier, the PostgreSQL container does not store data on a named volume.
 This means that the database would be lost if the container is removed.
 This does **not** happen during the reboot of a server or during the normal upgrade procedure.
-None the less, it is still safer to use named volumes to store data, so the docker-compose setup starting with 1.21.0 uses named volumes for PostgreSQL (and also Redis).
+None the less, it is still safer to use named volumes to store data, so the docker compose setup starting with 1.21.0 uses named volumes for PostgreSQL (and also Redis).

 If you perform the normal update procedure, no data is lost, but you will receive a warning about the services